tomduck/pandoc-eqnos/README.md

     pip show pandoc-eqnos

-Please be sure you have the latest version installed before reporting a bug on our [Issues tracker]
+Please be sure you have the latest version installed before reporting a bug on our [Issues tracker].

 #### Installing on linux ####

-If you are running linux, pip may be packaged separately from python.
+If you are running linux, then pip may be packaged separately from python.
 On Debian-based systems (including Ubuntu), you can install pip as root using

     apt-get update
     apt-get install python-pip